 Imagine with us a space where marriages are restored, neighbors are loved, children are taught the ancient songs and mysteries and where the same children teach us about faith and joy.
 Imagine a space where college students are given a chance to lead in worship and not just consume but actually share their gifts; a place where the older saints among us are cared for as parents, because their own children have neglected them.
 Here they are all a vital part of our family.
 Here we are all together under one roof eating and drinking, singing and praying, playing, and resting to the glory of God.

-House Churches are marked by mission – this means that all are welcome to the table.
-A liturgical gathering intrinsically puts on display the radical hospitality of a God, who found us in the gutter and we remember what it was like to be so far from God.
+All are welcome to the table.
+A liturgical gathering intrinsically puts on display the radical hospitality of a God, who found us in the gutter, and we remember what it was like to be so far from God.
 Because Christ loved the stranger, everyone is welcome.
 We value sharing what we have found in Christ, so we eat and drink together with a mixed economy of people, postured toward active listening, with a willingness to open, life giving, conversations and to explore the cost of discipleship with those not following Jesus.
 In this way the church that once only met in the Silk Mill is scattered to neighborhoods to live out an incarnational hope to help change people’s perspective about God and the people of God.
 We do this by eating together in love, no matter who comes to the table.